Car with manual transmission

 Types of Manual Transmission

-These types of manual transmission are known as unsynchronized transmission.
-It was invented in the late 19th century which is why they are found on older model cars.
+These types of manual transmissions are known as unsynchronized transmissions.
+It was invented in the late 19th century, which is why it is found on older models of cars.
 When staying stationary when the transmission is neutral.
 In the transmission case, the main drive gear and cluster gear keep moving.

-The clutch pedal must be pressed in order to free to shifter handle.
-The shifter handles to change the position of the shift linkage and forks and slides a gear to a main shaft.
-The clutch is released once the gears meshed.
+The clutch pedal must be pressed in order to free the shifter handle.
+The shifter handles change the position of the shift linkage and forks and slide a gear to the main shaft.
+The clutch is released once the gears have meshed.

 Constant-Mesh Transmission:

 These types of transmission are known as synchronized transmission.
-The drive gear, cluster gear, and main shaft gears are in constant motion. this happens because the gears freely spin around the main shaft.
-Sliding gear transmission is used to lock gears in place.
+The drive gear, cluster gear, and main shaft gears are in constant motion.
+This happens because the gears freely spin around the main shaft.
+Sliding gear transmissions are used to lock gears in place.

 A dog clutch also helps to lock these gears in place when needed.
 The teeth on the dog clutch and main shaft gears lock onto each other and hold the gear stationary.
 This occurs as the shift linkage moves.
 The synchronizers are used in this transmission to prevent clashing or grinding while changing gears.